 The mechanisms governing CBF autoregulation are controversial.5 Most likely, the autoregulatory vessel caliber changes are influenced by arterial smooth muscle and metabolic mechanisms.6,7 Perivascular nerves and the vascular endothelium may also play a role.8-10 CBF autoregulation typically operates when mean systemic BP (SBP) is between 50 and 150 mm Hg and can be modulated by sympathetic nervous activity and the renin-angiotensin system (RAS).2

 Central nervous system (CNS) trauma or acute ischemic stroke may impair CBF autoregulation, leaving surrounding brain tissue vulnerable to over or underperfusion.
-Likewise, autoregulation may be lost in the setting of a space-occupying brain lesion such as a tumor or hematoma.11 Autoregulation may be regained by hyperventilatory hypocapnia.12 Patients with diabetes may have impaired CBF autoregulation, due to diabetic microangiopathy.13 In summary, cerebral autoregulation is a dynamic process affected by ...
+Likewise, autoregulation may be lost in the setting of a space-occupying brain lesion such as a tumor or hematoma.11 Autoregulation may be regained by hyperventilatory hypocapnia.12 Patients with diabetes may have impaired CBF autoregulation, due to diabetic microangiopathy.13 In summary, cerebral autoregulation is a dynamic process ...